AnneKirby/projet_python/README.md

 The dataset is about bankruptcy prediction of Polish companies.
 The data was collected from Emerging Markets Information Service, which is a database containing information on emerging markets around the world.
 The bankrupt companies were analyzed in the period 2000-2012, while the still operating companies were evaluated from 2007 to 2013.
+The dataset consists of 5 arff files, each corresponding to a year of observations.

 Attribute Information: